Cava Group: Restaurants and expansion

 In November 2018, Cava Group bought Zoës Kitchen, a restaurant chain with more than 250 locations, in a deal worth $300 million, taking the company private and helping Cava expand further into the suburbs.

 As of August 2021, there were 133 Cava locations.
 All Cava restaurants are company-owned, and none are franchised.
 In 2020, Cava Group converted seven of its Zoës Kitchen locations to Cava-branded restaurants, with plans to convert 50 more in 2021.
 It has additional off-premises and digital kitchens dedicated to preparing food for online orders.
-As of April 2025, there are 382 Cava locations.
+As of May 2026, Cava operated 474 restaurant locations in the United States.